 - Princess Shirahoshi from One Piece doesn't just look like she would burst into tears from something trivial like being awakened from a nap — she actually does.
 She has an excuse though, having watched her mother die and then forced to spend 10 years locked up in a tower due to death threats in the form of giant flying axes that can home in on her.
 She gets a little better after making some friends, though.

 - Baccano!'s Jacuzzi Splot (the show's primary source of man-moe) is prone to crying at the slightest misstep outside of his comfort zone.
 This, surprisingly enough, doesn't stop him from being a crazily heroic badass when the cards are down.
+Meanwhile, Lua Klein could be considered a subversion.
+She looks a lot like this type of character, but is in reality a emotionless Death Seeker.

 - Kanae Ohtori from Revolutionary Girl Utena.
 Until Mikage puts the whammy on her and she goes Cute and Psycho.